 - 1 Russell County physician received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 1 shift was covered by a temporary physician, which allowed a Russell County physician necessary time off in 2012.
+- 6 shifts were covered by a temporary physician, which allowed a Russell County physician necessary time off in Fiscal Year 2014.
 This coverage were made via KU Medical Center's Kansas Locum Tenens and Kansas Medical Resource programs.

 Advancing Health Care Access

-- 31 Russell County residents made visits to KU Medical Center health care providers in outreach clinics held outside of Kansas City in 2012.
+- Russell County residents made 13 visits to KU Medical Center health care providers in outreach clinics held outside of Kansas City in FY14.